BIAndrews/ec2tagfacts/README.md

 #####`enable_epel`

 Optional.
-True/false setting.
+True/false.
 Autodetected in ec2tagfacts::params based on OS family.
 You can override that with the parameter or in hiera.

 #####`pippkg`

 Optional.
-String/false setting.
+String/false.
 Autodetected in ec2tagfacts::params based on OS family.
 You can override that with the parameter or in hiera.
 This is the python-pip package name to install.
 False disables installation.
 Python pip is used to install awscli which is required.

+#####`awscli_pkg`

+Optional.
+String.
+Autodetected in ec2tagfacts::params based on OS family.
+You can override that with the parameter or in hiera.
+This is the awscli package provider to use.
+Python pip is used to install awscli unless a platform package is available.

 ## RSpec Testing